ukhsa-collaboration/fingertipscharts/cran-comments.md

-Package has been modified because tests were failing.
+Package has been modified because of imminent updates to ggplot2 that were going to have knock on effects on the package

 ## Test

-* local Windows 10 install, R 3.5.3
+* local Windows 10 install, R 3.6.0
-* used Travis to check on Linux (2019-04-08)
+* used Travis to check on Linux (2019-05-10)

 ## R CMD check results